Drone-spec/greenwizard/src/Tome3.md

 Lets thrown on some Time Fragment - 装甲艦 and learn some strangeness.

 Getting I had to order from the mages guild some ESP8266's, ESP32's, and some digikey sparks.
-With my small boards I had to learn about some rather simple but obscure knowledg![[Pasted image 20231213150721.png]]e to me.
+With my small boards I had to learn about some rather simple but obscure knowledge.

 ### Inscriptions for an inscriber